kkosiba/ecommerce-backend/README.md

 1. `python` 3.5, 3.6, 3.7
 2. `Django` 2.1.4
-3. `PostgresSQL` 11.1
+3. `PostgreSQL` 11.1

 This project also uses a few external packages (see `requirements.txt` file for details).
 For instance, tag support is provided by [django-taggit](https://github.com/alex/django-taggit), image processing if thanks to [Pillow](https://github.com/python-pillow/Pillow).

 Usage
 -----

-0. Firstly, one needs to setup PostgresSQL on a local machine.
+0. Firstly, one needs to setup PostgreSQL on a local machine.
 This process may be vary from one OS to another, eg. on Arch Linux one can follow the straightforward guide [here](https://wiki.archlinux.org/index.php/PostgreSQL).

 Note: The database name specified in `ecommerce\settings.py` is `eCommerceDjango`.

 1. Once PostgresSQL is installed and configured, create a new directory and change to it: